 A previous version of the test, implemented on a desktop computer monitor and an external eye tracker, was published in Learning and Memory in 2019.
 The newer version uses the built-in camera from a tablet.

 Reaching an accuracy of 80 percent is the goal to make VisMET mobile for broader clinical and at-home use, Pongos says.
 The researchers were able to improve the detection of AD and MCI to 76 percent if they restricted their analyses to only subjects whose eye-tracking calibration passed a minimum quality assurance threshold.
+Do click site to know more about this in detail from the expert’s point of view.

 To make VisMET available on tablets, the researchers built an iOS app that collects pictures of users’ faces and eyes as they look at a calibration screen.
 The researchers then analyzed the pictures with iTracker, a neural network-based system for estimating gaze based on 1.5 million publicly available photos of faces.
 Once the system was calibrated, the Emory researchers used the model to estimate users’ gaze while they viewed VisMET on the tablet.
 Using an AI technique known as “transfer learning”, the system was adapted to work on the MCI subjects using a webcam.